 Mulching - Providing any loose covering for exposed forest soil, using organic residues, such as grass, straw or wood fibers to protect exposed soil and help control erosion.

-Municipal Water Supply - Any surface or ground water source that can be treated and piped for public consumption.
+Municipal Water Supply - The specific surface water body that is a municipality's water source.